martawleklinska/Proton_dynamics_in_DNA/readme.md

 Transition rate was calculated for different $\omega$ values using the Fermi's golden rule.
 It was later compared to transition rate $k_{f}$ calcualted via the Eyring's transition state theory.
 ## TODO
-:soon: Read the Umesaki's article and how can we modify the mode frequencies?

-:soon: How can the thermal excitations correspond to each of the parameters (in true sim and in the harmonic model)?

-:soon: :soon: Calculation of WDF via (i) Moyal equation (directly) and (ii) through definition indirectly through wavefunction.
+:soon: :soon: Calculation of WDF via (i) Moyal equation (directly) - set an initial condition for the system to be a gaussian made out of canonical states (for for example a superposition  of ground state and 1sth excited); solve the moyal equation; calculate the energy phase integral.